-- Configuring the Link Backup - 1) Choose the menu Transmission > Load Balancing > Link Backup to load the configuration page, and click Add.

-2) Specify the primary WAN as WAN1, the backup WAN as WAN2 and the mode as Failover (Enable backup link when any primary WAN fails).
-When WAN1 has failed, WAN2 will be enabled.
+- Configuring the Link Backup - 1) Choose the menu Transmission > Load Balancing > Link Backup to load the configuration page, and click Add. - 2) Specify the primary WAN as WAN1, the backup WAN as WAN2 and the mode as Failover (Enable backup link when any primary WAN fails), so that the backup WAN will be enabled when the primary WAN failed.
 Keep Status of this entry as Enable.
 Click OK.